PDFs by language

-Treatment of AML is usually divided into 2 parts:
+For people who are healthy enough, treatment of AML is usually divided into 2 parts:

-Chemo can have many side effects like:
+Chemo can have many side effects, like:

 But these problems tend to go away after treatment ends.
 There are ways to treat most chemo side effects.
 Be sure to talk to your cancer care team so they can help.

 Targeted drugs work on certain parts of leukemia cells, which is different from how standard chemo drugs work.
 Targeted drugs can help some people with AML (such as if the AML cells have certain gene changes), but so far these drugs are used mainly if chemo isn't working.